Cutting and editing music in Garageband is as simple as using the (Command + T) option on your keyboard.

 In case you make a mistake, you can always hit the (Command + Z) function to go back to where you were before.

-One of the great things about Garageband is that all of the commands used for day-to-day use on the computer are transferable to the software.
+As I’ve explained in my 12 things you should know about Garageband article, one of the great things about Garageband is that all of the commands used for day-to-day use on the computer are transferable to the software.
 It’s all fairly intuitive.

 Many of the commands that you’ve grown accustomed to as a Mac user are all the same functions for Garageband.